misbah4064/face_mask_detection/README.md

 # face_mask_detection
-Face Mask Detection using Keras and pre-trained weights file.
-Run in Google Colab for output
+Face Mask Detection project using Keras and pre-trained weights file.
+Run in Google Colab for output.